-Gross's (2002)model of emotion suggests that strategies regulation for managing emotions play a critical role in how individuals evaluate and respond to emotional situations.
+Gross's (2002) model of emotion

+regulation suggests that strategies for managing emotions play a critical role in how individuals evaluate and respond to emotional situations.
 Emotion Regulation Training helps individuals learn how to navigate their emotional experiences, express their feelings, choose appropriate coping strategies, and interact with others effectively.
-This training can help individuals cultivate a sense of calmness challenging mental during Furthermore, emotional situations. dysregulation can result in pain and an inability to cope with emotions (13).
-Training effective emotional regulation on can decrease anxiety and stress levels.
+This training can help individuals cultivate a sense of mental calmness during situations.
+Furthermore, challenging emotional dysregulation can result in pain and an inability to cope with emotions (13).
+Training on effective emotional regulation can decrease anxiety and stress levels.
 Feelings of anxiety and worry can disrupt sleep patterns.
-Learning to manage emotions can also help in controlling negative thoughts and images that might interfere with sleep.
+Managing emotions can also help control negative thoughts and images that might interfere with sleep.
 These negative thoughts are often the root cause of sleep disorders (11).

 Additionally, the mindfulness techniques taught in emotional regulation training can help create a peaceful state of mind and body, promoting better sleep.
 As a result, the mental and emotional resilience gained from such training can boost overall mental health and well-being, leading to improved sleep quality (30).
-Therefore, enhancing emotional control through various psychological and mental strategies could indirectly improve the sleep experiencing quality of women psychosomatic disorders.
-It can be argued that mishandling negative emotions, such as sorrow, rage, and worry, can negatively impact both physical and mental well-being (11).
+Therefore, enhancing emotional control through various psychological and mental strategies could indirectly improve the sleep quality of women experiencing psychosomatic disorders.
+It can be argued that mishandling negative emotions, such as sorrow, rage, and worry, can negatively impact physical and mental well-being (11).
 Recognizing stressors and their impact on individuals can facilitate appropriate responses, ultimately reducing stress levels.
 Furthermore, emotions play a significant role in the development and perpetuation of mental disorders.
 Educating individuals on emotional regulation techniques can significantly alleviate symptoms associated with mental disorders (28).

-The research had limitations, as it only focused on a sample of 40 women in Farahan psychosomatic disorders Citv with complaining of rheumatic and joint pains in 2022.
+The research had limitations, as it only focused on a sample of 40 women in Farahan

+City with psychosomatic disorders complaining of rheumatic and joint pains in 2022.
 Therefore, caution should be taken when applying the findings to men and other samples with psychosomatic diseases.
 It is recommended that similar studies be carried out in various cities and also on male subjects to allow for a broader and more accurate generalization.
 Furthermore, it is advised to include a follow-up period of 6 or 12 months for research conducted on this topic.
-Healthcare professionals can also incorporate psychological and emotiontherapies, focused such as emotion regulation based on the Gross model, to enhance the sleep quality of psychosomatic patients alongside medical treatments.
+Healthcare professionals can also incorporate psychological and emotionfocused therapies, such as emotion regulation based on the Gross model, to enhance the sleep quality of psychosomatic patients alongside medical treatments.